patrickknabe/node-red-contrib-clock-generator/README.md

 ## Installation

-Open Node-RED and select `Manage palette` from main menu to open the Palette Manager.
+Open Node-RED and select `Manage palette` from the menu to open the Palette Manager.
 Go to the `Install` tab, search for `node-red-contrib-clock-generator` and click `install`.

 Alternatively, you can run the following command in your Node-RED user directory (typically `~/.node-red`):